JVimes/BuildInstaller/ReadMe.md

 ## Version Numbers and Upgrades

-For new installers to upgrade old ones, increment any of the first _three_ digit-groups in your .exe's assembly version, e.g. `1.0.21.0` to `1.0.22.0`.
+For new installers to upgrade old ones, increment any of the first _three_ digit-groups in your application's version, e.g. `1.0.21.0` to `1.0.22.0`.
 Windows Installer does not check the fourth digit-group and will otherwise install duplicate entries in Apps & Features.
-You can delete the fourth digit group.
+You can delete the fourth digit group if you like.

-The version number is read from the applications package version aka the .csproj `version` property.
+The version number is read from the application's package version aka the .csproj `version` property.
 For the old .csproj format, you have to add a `<version>` property to the .csproj.

 ## License Agreement File